adamcameron/cfml24h/Chapter-2.md

 }
 ````

-The thing to remember here is that structs do not have a sense of ordering (more about this in Chatpter 3), so there is no guarantee which order the keys will come out in.
+The thing to remember here is that structs do not have a sense of ordering (more about this in Chapter 3), so there is no guarantee which order the keys will come out in.
 In the example above, the keys come out in the reverse order that they were set.

 ##### Record set #####